-Sites: CDL-Atlanta, CDL-Paris, CDL-Toronto
+Sites: CDL-Atlanta, CDL-Oxford, CDL-Paris, CDL-Toronto

-Streams: Climate, Prime, Space
+Streams: Climate, Space

 After MIT, Christine moved to Europe to work in the aerospace and defence industry, initially with BAE Systems in the UK and subsequently at EADS, the European Aeronautic Defense and Space Company (now Airbus Group), initially with Paradigm Secure Communications subsidiary.
 As part of the technical management team, she worked on the Skynet V satellite telecommunications system, at the time the largest private-public partnership in the world.

-At Airbus, Christine helped determine the technology needs of all business lines in the US and delivered US-based research for the entire company.
+At Airbus, Christine helped determine the technology needs of all business lines in the U.S. and delivered U.S.-based research for the entire company.
 Based at the campus of California Polytechnic State University, she initiated collaboration between Cal Poly and Airbus Group on CubeSats, the new standard for micro-satellites.

-Having returned to Canada in 2016, Christine now focuses on organisational topics related to innovation and engineering.
+Having returned to Canada in 2016, Christine now focuses on organizational topics related to innovation and engineering.
 She has a passion for expanding the contribution of women in technology leadership as well as the impact of science and technology on social challenges.
 As a member of the advisory board at Genecis Envirotech Inc., Christine provides strategic advice on technology and innovation management to an environmental startup spun out of the University of Toronto.
-She also works as a consultant to other Toronto-area technology startups on technology road mapping, strategy, and organisational design.
+She also works as a consultant to other Toronto-area technology startups on technology road mapping, strategy, and organizational design.

 Christine is a member of Canada’s Space Advisory Board, which provides advice on Canada’s space strategy to the Minister for Industry, Science, and Economic Development.Linkedin